 Helping Unique Learners Find Their Genius

-Homeschooling a unique learner can be challenging simply because you don’t get the benefit of access to testing and professional support without a lot of initiative, research, phone calls, and door-knocking on your part.
-But the trade-off is the freedom to tailor your teaching and learning environment to your child’s needs, and that’s of incredible value when educating a unique learner.
+Homeschooling a unique learner can be challenging simply because they don’t get the benefit of access to testing and professional support without a lot of initiative, research, phone calls, and door-knocking on your part.
+But the trade-off is the freedom to tailor your teaching and learning environment to your child’s needs, and that is of incredible value when educating a unique learner.

-Here are some of the tips, tools, and techniques I’ve learned through years of homeschooling my unique learners to help them combat (Get it?
-‘Bat’ like in the Dr. Seuss quote above?
-Come on, it’s a little funny!) the challenges they face on a daily basis:
+Here are some of the tips, tools, and techniques I’ve learned through years of homeschooling my unique learners to help them work through the challenges they face on a daily basis:

 2.)
 Play…Children learn best through play, and that applies to therapy, as well.
 Experience is the only true path to learning, so let their imaginations soar as they do the hard work of learning to cope with their unique challenges.
 (See some play-based, brain-enriching, and eye-tracking activities below)

 3.)
 Jazz it up…Music truly is medicine for the soul.
 Buy a good set of headphones (not earbuds) and play classic instrumentals softly while your unique learner is trying to concentrate, whether it be on reading or writing or drawing, etc. Filtering out the cacophony of life and soothing their stress levels with the gentle strains of Mozart are only some of the benefits of music.
-Did you know that the rhythms, cadence, and timing of music actually have an organizing effect on the brain?
-No joke!
+Another benefit is that the rhythms, cadence, and timing of music actually have an organizing effect on the brain!

 4.)
 Exercise…Invest in an exercise bicycle (We got ours for $15 from a yard sale!) that lets your unique learner sit in a comfortable seat while pedaling.
-The cross-over action of pedaling also has an organizing effect on the brain, and, if used while reading or playing video games (Yes, video games can be great exercises for eye-tracking if you choose the right ones!) can actually increase the speed and effectiveness of learning!
+The cross-over action of pedaling also has an organizing effect on the brain, and, if used while reading or playing video games (Video games can be great exercises for eye-tracking if you choose the right ones!) can actually increase the speed and effectiveness of learning.

 5.)
 Get crunchy…Believe it or not, another ‘brain organizing’ activity is chewing, particularly crunchy foods, while reading, etc. Some good choices are pretzels, carrot sticks, celery, granola, and nuts.
-(If you’ve got a sensory sweetie like I do, be careful to let them choose something that won’t send their senses into overdrive!)
-Sugarless chewing gum can be substituted when going places where foods aren’t appropriate, but a calming, organizing aid would be helpful.
+(If you’ve got a sensory sweetie like I do, be careful to let them choose something that won’t send their senses into overdrive.)
+Sugarless chewing gum can be substituted when you go places where foods aren’t appropriate, but still would like to offer your child a calming, organizing aid.